Google’s SoundStream codec simultaneously suppresses noise and compresses audio

 Google cautions that SoundStream is still in the experimental stages.
 However, the company plans to release an updated version of Lyra that incorporates its components to deliver both higher audio quality and “reduced complexity.”

-“Efficient compression is necessary whenever one needs to transmit audio, whether when streaming a video, or during a conference call.
-SoundStream is an important step towards improving machine learning-driven audio codecs.
+“Efficient compression is necessary whenever one needs to transmit audio, whether when streaming a video or during a conference call.
+SoundStream is an important step toward improving machine learning-driven audio codecs.
 It outperforms state-of-the-art codecs, such as Opus and EVS, can enhance audio on demand, and requires deployment of only a single scalable model, rather than many,” Google research scientist Neil Zeghidour and staff research Marco Tagliasacchi wrote in a blog post.
 “By integrating SoundStream with Lyra, developers can leverage the existing Lyra APIs and tools for their work, providing both flexibility and better sound quality.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: